hadetan/foodsport-dev/docs/admin-api-stories.md

 -   [x] All API endpoints are accessible via a centralized API utility (e.g., `src/utils/api.js`)
 -   [x] Global request interceptor retrieves the current session/token from Supabase and adds it to all requests
 -   [x] Global response interceptor handles errors and uses Supabase methods for token refresh
--   [x] Reusable React hooks are created for common API patterns (e.g., `useFetch`, `useMutation`, `useApi`)
 -   [x] Hooks support loading, error, and data states
+-   [x] API utility and hooks are documented with usage examples, including interceptor extension
+-   [x] Proper error messages are displayed to users on API failure
+-   [x] Authentication and token refresh logic is handled in one place and always uses Supabase's client/session
 -   [ ] All existing fetch or direct API calls in the frontend are migrated to use Axios or the new hooks
--   [ ] API utility and hooks are documented with usage examples, including interceptor extension
--   [ ] Proper error messages are displayed to users on API failure
--   [ ] Authentication and token refresh logic is handled in one place and always uses Supabase's client/session
 -   [ ] All API calls use the correct base URL and environment variables for their context

 **Project Structure**: